Cambridge B2: First Test Centres in Ireland

 Note that you can take the test in the country of your choice.
-We have written other articles to help you locate test centres in UK, Germany, Switzerland, Canada, Belgium, and Netherlands.
+We have written other articles to help you locate test centres in UK but also FCE exam centers in Wales country, Germany, Switzerland and especially test centers in Bern, Canada, Belgium, and Netherlands.
 Remember to prepare for the FCE test before taking it.

 Cork English College was established 40 years ago and is an official exam centre for a range of recognised exams as well as B2: First.
 They can offer both the computer-based and paper-based exam and the tests usually take place on Thursday or Saturday.
 There are five exam dates throughout the year.

 Active Centre of English training (ACET) is located in the Victorian Quarter and offers exam dates in June, July, August and December.